-South Dakota residents with a valid fishing license may purchase licenses to use hoop nets, traps, floatlines and setlines on the inland waters of the Missouri River, its western tributaries, Angostura, Belle Fourche, and Shadehill Reservoirs, and Nebraska border waters (setlines only).
-Licenses are only available through the GFP Licensing Office, 20641 SD Hwy 1806, Ft.
-Pierre, SD 57532.
-A complete set of rules accompany the license and can also be viewed at gfp.sd.gov.
+South Dakota residents with a valid fishing license or are under 18 years of age and exempt from licensing requirements may purchase additional specialty licenses to use hoop nets, traps, floatlines and setlines on the inland waters of the Missouri River, its western tributaries, Angostura, Belle

+Fourche, and Shadehill Reservoirs, and Nebraska border waters.

+Licenses are available through the GFP Licensing Office, 20641 SD Hwy 1806, Fort Pierre, SD 57532.
+A complete set of rules and the license application can also be viewed at afp.sd.gov.